edneedham/cred/docs/src/getting-started.md

 cred init
 ```

-This creates `.cred/vault.enc` in your project.
+This creates `.cred/vault.enc` in your project and stores the encryption key in your OS credential store.

 ## 2. Add a target